prasadhonrao/devcamper/docs/spec.md

 **Actors**: Bootcamp publisher, Admin
 **Steps**:

-1. The bootcamp publisher logs into the publisher dashboard.
+1. The bootcamp publisher,Admin logs into the publisher dashboard.
 2. They create a new bootcamp profile by entering details like name, location, curriculum, and pricing.

 #### 3.4.6 Managing a Bootcamp, Admin